lukewyman/lukewyman.github.io/_projects/002-basic-pipeline.md

 ### The Pipeline Steps

-- check out the code using `actions/checkout@v3`
+- check out the code using `actions/checkout@v3`.
-- configure AWS credentials with `aws-actions/configure-aws-credentials@v2` so that
+- configure AWS credentials with `aws-actions/configure-aws-credentials@v2`.
+- setup Terraform with `hashicorp/setup-terraform@v2`.
+- check the Terraform formatting.
+- initialize the Terraform workspace in a `test` environment.
+- validate the Terraform code.
+- deploy to the `test` environment with `terraform apply`.
+- extract the Terraform outputs to a json file so that they are available for the integration tests to reference.
+- setup Python on the GitHub runner.
+- install Python dependencies.
+- run a Python script to seed the database with test data.
+- run the integration tests with pytest.
+- tear down the test environment with `terraform destroy`.
+- run `terraform plan` in the UAT environment.
+- update the pull request with the terraform validation and integration test results, as well as the UAT Terraform plan.

 ### Security Hardening with AWS IAM and OpenID Connect

+[Walk through the steps of OIDC approach with diagram]

 ### Integration Testing

-### Writing Pipeline Results to the Pull Request